 • Frozen evaporator coil

-Freon is bad for your health if handled improperly, so you’ll need an HVAC professional like Tokay to repair an air conditioner coolant leak.
-In many situations, it might just be better to request air conditioning installation since Freon is costly.
-Manufacturing of this coolant was halted in 2020 because of its harmful effects on the ozone layer.
-As a result, only reduced recycled quantities are available.
+Freon is bad for your health if handled improperly, so you’ll need an HVAC professional like Tokay to fix an air conditioner coolant leak.
+In most situations, it might just be better to schedule air conditioning installation since Freon is expensive.
+Manufacturing of this coolant was stopped in 2020 because of its harmful effects on the ozone layer.
+As a result, only limited recycled quantities are available.

-When it comes to air conditioning repair in Lodi, go with the company your neighbors and friends trust.
+When it comes to air conditioning repair in Lodi, turn to the company your neighbors and friends depend on.
 We’ve been known for our quick, friendly and affordable services since {year}.
-Contact us at 209-257-3156 to request your appointment today!
+Contact us at 209-257-3156 to schedule your appointment now!